maledorak/dmenu-hotkeys/README.md

 1. Add the following comment line before hotkey line which you want to use in your app config file.

     eg:
+    * awesome: `-- %%hotkey: Some description of the following hotkey %%`
     * bspwm: `# %%hotkey: Some description of the following hotkey %%`
     * i3: `# %%hotkey: Some description of the following hotkey %%`
     * openbox: `<-- %%hotkey: Some description of the following hotkey %% -->`